nf-core/neutronstar/README.md

 ## ⚠️ Important note

-Due to the discontinuation of the primary data source for this pipeline (10X Chromium) being discontinued, this pipeline is now archived.
+Due to the discontinuation of the primary data source (10X Chromium) for this pipeline, it is now archived.
 This means that it will no longer be updated.

 ## Table of Contents